MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-2-get-real-time-events.md

 ## Transform events

 1. Select **Open Eventstream** from the notification that appears after creating the event stream, or browse to the event stream from the Real-time hub and select **Open Eventstream**.
 1. From the menu ribbon, select **Edit**.
-The authoring canvas, which is the center tile, turns yellow and becomes active for changes.
+The authoring canvas, which is the center section, turns yellow and becomes active for changes.
 1. In the event stream authoring canvas, select the down arrow on the **Transform events or add destination** tile.
 1. Select **Manage fields**.
 The tile is renamed to *Manage_fields*.
 1. Select the pencil icon on the *Manage_fields* tile.